alessoh/ASI-GO-3/README.md

 "Solve the Tower of Hanoi problem with 4 disks"
 "Find all perfect numbers less than 10000"

+## Testing ASI-GO-3's Learning
+### After running several problems, try these to test if the system has learned:

+"Create an efficient function to check if a number is prime"
+### After solving prime-related problems, this tests if ASI-GO-3 has learned optimization patterns.

+"Implement the most efficient sorting algorithm you know"
+### Tests if the system has accumulated knowledge about sorting algorithms.

+"Solve a string manipulation problem using the best approach you've learned"
+### Tests transfer learning and pattern application.

 ## Architecture
 The system follows a cyclic process: